""

 Other

-Completing a graduate diploma with a first class grade grants a student access to the MA in international affairs at the University of Iceland.
+Completing the programme with a first-class grade grants a student access to the MA in international affairs at the University of Iceland.

 BA, B.Ed., BS degree or equivalent qualification.
 All international applicants, whose native language is not English, are required to provide results of the TOEFL (79) or IELTS (6.5) tests as evidence of English proficiency.